|

 The ability to totally reorganize the internal layout of the building from cellular office space to total open plan was part of the design response.

-Internally this was provided with a 100% demountable system capable of being reassembled ‘in-house’ and providing alternatives in performance of lighting and acoustic properties.
+Internally this was provided with a 100% demountable system capable of being reassembled in-house and providing alternatives in performance of lighting and acoustic properties.

 Similarly, the need for 24 hour operation created the demand for total independence of all services, from power to fire pumps.